 El Greco.
 View of Toledo, ca. 1604-14.
 Oil on canvas, 47 3/4" by 42 3/4".
 Metropolitan Museum of Art, New York.

 - Goya, Francisco de.
 Don Manuel Osorio Manrique de Zuniga.
 Oil on canvas, circa 1798.
-Explore more Goya paintings including the political masterpiece, The Third of May.
+Explore more Goya paintings including the political masterpiece, The Third of May; Family of Charles IV (with its anonymous, stand-in bride); and Duchess of Alba, whose relationship with Goya inspired rumors for years.

 - Hartley, Marsden.
 Portrait of a German Officer.
 Oil on canvas, 1914.
 In this famous painting, Hartley eulogizes a young Prussian lieutenant.
 In Masterpiece Cards, we explore who he was, why he mattered to Hartley, and the meaning of the initials (Kv.F) and numbers ("4" and "24").